 1 tbsp (15 mL) gochugaru flakes

-3 large green onions (white and light green parts), chopped
+3 large green onions (white + light green parts), chopped

 3 cloves garlic, pressed or minced

 1 lb (500 g) firm tofu, drained, patted dry

 1 tbsp (15 mL) peanut or canola oil

 1 tbsp (15 mL) toasted sesame seeds

 In small bowl, stir together soy sauce, stock, sesame oil, gochugaru, onions and garlic.

-Heat peanut oil in a 12-inch (30 cm) skillet (preferably but not necessarily non-stick) on medium-high until shimmery.
+In 12-inch (30 cm) skillet (preferably non-stick), heat oil on medium-high until shimmery.
 Add tofu in single layer.
-Cook until golden brown in spots and slightly crispy at some edges, about 5 minutes, occasionally shaking pan, and tossing and turning with spatula.
+Cook 5 minutes, or until golden-brown in spots and slightly crispy at some edges.
+Occasionally shake skillet, and toss and turn tofu with spatula.

 Reduce heat to low.
 Quickly but gently stir in soy mixture.
 Cover and steam 2 minutes, or until sauce thickens and coats tofu.
 Remove from heat.
 Sprinkle with sesame seeds.